 - Royal College of Physicians and Surgeons of Canada: 19.0 Section 1 credits

 - The College of Family Physicians of Canada: 19.0 Mainpro-M1 credits

 University of Toronto

-The book Mind Over Mood v.2 is included in the registration fee and wil be provided on the first day of the course.
+- Required reading: The book Mind Over Mood, co-authored by Dennis Greenberger and Christine A. Padesky is included in the registration fee and will be provided on the first day of the course.